dbos-inc/dbos-docs/docs/api-reference/contexts.md

 ## Background

-DBOS automatically create a _context_ for each registered function.
+DBOS automatically supplies a _context_ to each registered function.
-Functions use their context to call other DBOS functions, interact with the runtime or the database, and access the logger.
+A function can use its context to call other DBOS functions, interact with the runtime or the database, and access the logger.
 Each DBOS function has a specific context:

 - Contexts used within DBOS functions inherit from [`DBOSContext`](#dboscontext).